Countries with the Best Sick Leave

 Global sick pay differs greatly all over the world, with countries like the US even having vastly different legislation in various parts of the nation.
 The ways in which countries operate when it comes to employment can teach us a lot about the cultural norms and values of that country, helping potential expats to decide where they want to work, or possibly be self-employed.

 Sick leave is only one aspect of employment law that those looking to enter into business ventures abroad must understand.
-Get further HR and payroll country-specific guidance with FMP Global, the experts in international employment law.
+Get further HR and payroll country-specific guidance with IRIS FMP, the experts in international employment law.